 The biotechnology and biopharmaceutical industries are characterized by rapid advancing technologies, intense competition and a strong emphasis on proprietary and novel products and product candidates.
 Our competitors have developed, are developing or may develop products, product candidates and processes competitive with our product candidates, including products that may also be proposed to be administered in combination with PD-(L)1 inhibitors.
 Any product candidates that we successfully develop and commercialize will compete with existing therapies and new therapies that may become available in the future.
 We believe that a significant number of products are currently under development, and may become commercially available in the future, for the treatment of indications for which we may attempt to develop product candidates.
 In particular, there is intense competition in the oncology field.
 Our competitors include larger and better-funded pharmaceutical, biopharmaceutical, biotechnological and therapeutics companies.
-Moreover, we may also compete with universities and other research institutions who may be active in oncology research and could be in direct competition with us.
-We also compete with these organizations to recruit management, scientists and clinical development personnel, which could negatively affect our level of expertise and our ability to execute our business plan.
+Moreover, we may also compete with these organizations to recruit management, scientists and clinical development personnel, which could negatively affect our level of expertise and our ability to execute our business plan.
 We will also face competition in establishing clinical trial sites, enrolling subjects for clinical trials and in identifying and in-licensing new product candidates.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.